ldbc/ldbc_snb_interactive_v1_driver/README.md

 # LDBC Driver

-### Credits
+### Credit where it's due
-Credit where it's due, though it has now diverged significantly, this project started as a fork of the YCSB framework:
+Though it has now diverged significantly, this project started as a fork of the YCSB framework:
 * http://wiki.github.com/brianfrankcooper/YCSB/
 * http://research.yahoo.com/Web_Information_Management/YCSB